bvineyar/bvineyar.github.io/README.md

 ### Skillset

-As a data analyst with over 20 years experience at Cisco, Leidos, Morrison & Foerster, OneMain Financial, Cal Fed Investments, and PacketFabric, I have led projects to improve IT services, customer support, and business operations while reducing costs.
+As a data analyst with over 20 years experience in data analysis.
+I have led projects to improve IT services, customer support, and business operations while reducing costs.

 My skills include: